-Any disposal of solid wastes into the ocean waters of Delaware, the Delaware Bay, inland bays, and certain waters of exceptional recreational or ecological significance is prohibited by the Delaware Solid Waste Dumping Elimination Act.
-Fines are authorized for negligent and knowing violators, and imprisonment is authorized for knowing violators.
+Any disposal of solid wastes into the ocean waters of Delaware, the Delaware Bay, inland bays, and waters of exceptional recreational or ecological significance is prohibited by the Delaware Solid Waste Dumping Elimination Act.
+Fines and criminal enforcement are authorized for negligent and knowing violators.